Horticultural Therapy And Its Impact On Mental Health

 Participating in these activities may help people experience a sense of belonging, create friendships, and improve their overall social health.

-How to use horticultural therapy
+How horticultural therapists use horticultural therapy

 To incorporate horticultural therapy into a treatment plan, therapists usually develop a personalized program based on an individual’s needs and abilities.
+Horticultural therapists play an important role in designing and implementing these programs, ensuring activities are tailored to the client’s goals and abilities.

 A horticultural therapy session typically begins with the therapist guiding the client through various activities.
 These activities can range from gardening tasks, such as planting, watering, and pruning, to other plant-based activities, like flower arranging or herb cultivation.